Takiiiiiiii/SuperStation-Documentation/README.md

 If you experience issues flashing the latest firmware, such as a blank screen after inserting the SD card into the SS One, try the following troubleshooting steps:

 1. **Verify your power supply.**
    The most common cause of booting and flashing issues is an inadequate power supply.
 Connect the device directly to a wall outlet instead of a power strip, especially if the strip is shared with other high-power draw devices.
 Use a power supply that meets the minimum requirements of **5V/3A** or **9V/2 or 3A**. **Do not use a Nintendo Switch 1 power supply**, as it is incompatible.
-A Nintendo Switch 2 power supply or a Steam Deck power supply is known to work reliably, as well as any number of Power Delivery Phone Brick Power supplies.
+A Nintendo Switch 2 power supply or a Steam Deck power supply is known to work reliably, as well as any number of Power Delivery (PD) Phone Brick Power supplies.

 2. **Prepare the SD card correctly.**
    Completely erase and reformat the SD card, removing **all existing partitions**.
 The card should contain a single partition formatted as **exFAT** (preferred), although **FAT32** is also supported.
 After formatting, flash the firmware by following the instructions on the flashing page.